postmanlabs/labs-docs/src/pages/docs/reports/team-details-reports.md

 * **Team created on** - The date when the team was created.
 * **Plan type** - The [Postman plan](https://www.postman.com/pricing/) your team subscribes to.
 * **Total team members** - The current number of user accounts in the team.
-* **Team members over time** - The size of the team over time.
+* **Team members over time** - The size of the team in the reporting period.
-* **Team roles** - The number of team members with Admin, Billing, Community Manager, or Developer roles.
+* **Team roles** - The number of team members with Admin, Billing, Community Manager, or Developer [roles](/docs/collaborating-in-postman/roles-and-permissions/).
 * **SSO identity provider** - Any [single sign-on provider](/docs/administration/sso/intro-sso/) you have configured for team members to access their Postman accounts.
 * **Billing Cycle** - Your account's billing cycle (annual or monthly).
 * **Renewal Date** - The date your current Postman plan will renew.

 ## Team activity

-The **Team activity** report gives more detail on your team members' activity, including:
+The **Team activity** report gives more details about your team members' activity, including:

 * **Total team members** - The current number of user accounts in the team.
 * **Active members over time** - The number of team members who used Postman at least once on that day.
-* **Team Activity** - The total number of user actions in a workspace over time.
+* **Team Activity** - The total number of user actions in a workspace in the reporting period.
 These actions include:

-    * Creating, editing, deleting, and sending requests
+    * Creating, editing, deleting, and sending requests.
-    * Creating, editing, and deleting collections, APIs, environments, mocks, and monitors
+    * Creating, editing, and deleting collections, APIs, environments, mocks, and monitors.

-* **Entities created over time** - The number of entities created over time, including APIs, collections, environments, mocks, and monitors.
+* **Entities created over time** - The number of Postman entities created in the reporting period, including APIs, collections, environments, mocks, and monitors.
 * **Updates on entities over time** - Changes made to entities in the reporting period.

 ## Resource usage